5 Best Places to Camp Along the Arkansas Buffalo River (Upper District)

 - Group campsites are available.

-Indian Creek Trail – The trailhead is located on the southwest side of the campground.
-It is a pleasant hike through the woods featuring a small waterfall.
+Indian Creek Trail: The trailhead is located on the southwest side of the campground.

-Eye of the Needle – A short 15-20 minute drive from the campground, the Eye of the Needle Trail is known for its hole in the rock “eye of the needle” features and waterfall.
+Eye of the Needle: A short 15-20-minute drive from the campground, the Eye of the Needle Trail is known for its hole-in-the-rock “eye of the needle” features and waterfall.
 This is considered a hard hike, and hikers will get wet (and muddy) during the wetter seasons.
+Do some research before doing this hike—it can be dangerous when wet.

-Buffalo River Trail – the main backpacking trail for the national park goes through the campground area.
+Buffalo River Trail (BRT): This is the park’s main backpacking trail, which passes through the campground area.

-Known for its extraordinary emerald, blue swimming hole next to the bluffs, Ozark Campground is excellent for camping along the Buffalo River.
+Known for its extraordinary emerald blue swimming hole next to the bluffs, Ozark Campground is excellent for camping.

 The campground is not far from the town of Jasper – roughly 15 minutes away.
 It is really easy to access.